JennToo/altgo-us/irl-group.md

 <img src="assets/transfamily.svg" style="width: 100%" />

-## UAH Support Group
+## Trans+ - UAH Support Group

+An interpersonal support group for UAH students who identify as transgender, non-binary or other gender diverse identities.
+Members must be vetted by myself or another member of the UAH Counseling Center to join and will be informed of the meeting dates, time and location once approved to ensure the safety and confidentiality of all our group members.
-The University of Alabama in Huntsville holds support group meetings for enrolled UAH Students.
-For more info, please contact the people or services below.
-If you would like more info please contact [Celia H. McKechnie](celia.mckechnie@uah.edu) or UAH Cousenling, [(256) 824-6203](tel:256-824-6203)
+Individuals interested in more information can reach out to [Celia H. McKechnie](celia.mckechnie@uah.edu) or UAH Cousenling, [(256) 824-6203](tel:256-824-6203)

 # Online Communities